Polymathian/aws-codeartifact-next-version-action/README.md

 * `repository` The name of the repository that contains the package (see AWS SDK.)
 * `format` Optional.
 The format of the returned packages (see AWS SDK.)
 * `prefix` Optional.
 Package version prefix.
+* `die-on-missing` Optional.
+Throw an exception if a package matching the prefix was not found.
+Otherwise, start a new version.
 * `increment-amount` Optional.
 Amount to increment the version number by.